John McTiernan's unrealized projects: Thin Rain

 In January 2016, it was reported that Green Light International was launching sales at the Berlin Film Festival for a new McTiernan film called Thin Rain, an action thriller.
-McTiernan was to have directed from a script by Philip Shaw and Jeremy Sheldon, about a former American mercenary's quest for redemption in Asia.
+McTiernan was to have directed from a script by Philip Shaw and Jeremy Sheldon about a former American mercenary's quest for redemption in Asia.
 Joe Simpson was set to produce for Miscellaneous Entertainment, along with GLI's Andrew Mann and Simon Fawcett.

 Tau Ceti Foxtrot

-While attending the 2nd edition of the Sofilm Summercamp festival in 2016, McTiernan announced his next project: an action film he had written, reportedly called Tau Ceti 4.4 — named after a distant star — which was tipped to star Cate Blanchett in the lead female role, that of a retired officer.
+While attending the Sofilm Summercamp festival in 2016, McTiernan announced his next project: an action film he had written, reportedly called Tau Ceti 4.4—named after a distant star.
+It was tipped to star Cate Blanchett in the lead female role, that of a retired officer.
 Providing further details, he teased that with the film, he wanted to play with temporal paradoxes: "The action seems to take place in Europe in the sixties, but it is an illusion."
 The story was to specifically center on "a childless woman and a motherless child," as described by McTiernan.
 He also stated at the time that the project was backed by a French company, would be shot possibly in France or Serbia, and would feature minimal dialogue—making it easy to produce both English and French language versions.
-In 2019, Screen Daily reported that Uma Thurman and Travis Fimmel would star in Tau Ceti 4, from McTiernan's original screenplay, to be introduced to buyers by IMR International at that year's Cannes Film Festival.
+In January 2019, McTiernan spoke to the French outlet Le Figaro, wherein he revealed that he was working on a new film, which would star Uma Thurman.
+"You could say it's a film about a 'Marxist mercenary'," he teased.
+"If you think that's the strangest project you've ever heard of, then you're on the right track!"
+The following month, during a NFI masterclass, McTiernan disclosed that he had just closed a deal with Thurman and said that they had landed the French distributor Wild Bunch for the project, which he called "a gunfire movie" that "looks like it's [set] in the 16th century".
+In May, Screen Daily officially reported that Thurman and Travis Fimmel would star in Tau Ceti 4, from an original screenplay, to be introduced to buyers by IMR International at that year's Cannes Film Festival.
 McTiernan was attached to produce alongside wife Gail Sistrunk, Anthony Katagas, and Thurman.
 The logline read: "A group of rebels set out to kill the oligarchs and military thugs who terrorize a war-torn planet in the remote Tau Ceti solar system."
 By December 2020, excerpts from an upcoming Empire magazine interview revealed that the film had been ready to begin principal photography in Serbia when the COVID-19 pandemic hit, and that McTiernan was considering changing the title.
 On September 15, 2022, journalist Sandra Benedetti posted a screen capture of McTiernan's concept art for the project on Twitter, revealing that the title had been changed to Tau Ceti Foxtrot.
 She explained that the previous title had misleadingly suggested it was the fourth film in a series, and added that the script had been completed for some time.
 Benedetti later elaborated: